salihdenizunal/random-maze-solver/README.md

 - Dynamic maze mechanisim to add and remove the walls.
 - Path finding algorithms to find the shortest path from the starting point to the goal.
 - Adaptaion of the changing maze environment while finding the path.
-- Visualization of the maze environment and pawn movement.
+- Visualization of the maze environment and pawn movement with the history of the pawn movement.
+- Modifiable pawn speed and update factor for changing maze.

 ## Installation